isaacvock/PipelineDocs/docs/index.md

 If you are here for information regarding one of my pipelines, I suggest checking out (in this order):

+1. The general pipeline deployment instructions [page](deploy.md), or the Yale/slurm HPC-specific one if [relevant](simon.md), which are identical for all pipelines discussed in this website.
+The latter also provides some information that may be useful to anyone running these pipelines on a shared computing system in which it is possible to request multiple jobs in parallel.
 1. The relevant introduction page.
 The pipelines I developed whose documentation is currently hosted here include:
     - [bam2bakR](bam2bakR/intro.md)
     - [THE_Aligner](aligner/intro.md)
     - [PROseq_etal](proseq/intro.md)
-1. The general pipeline deployment instructions [page](deploy.md), or the Yale HPC-specific one if [relevant](simon.md).
-The latter also provides some information that may be useful to anyone running these pipelines on a shared computing system in which it is possible to request multiple jobs in parallel.
-1. The relevant configuration page:
+1. The relevant configuration page, which discusses the config parameters for each pipeline:
     - [bam2bakR](bam2bakR/configuration.md)
     - [THE_Aligner](aligner/configuration.md)
     - [PROseq_etal](proseq/configuration.md)